Yamaha R6 Engine Rebuild Part 2: Piston Install

-The parts you'll need to rebuild a Yamaha R6 motor will vary according to the amount of wear on your engine.
-Find all the parts that go into building a complete R6 engine here: OEM Yamaha YFZ-R6 parts.
+NOTE: The OEM Yamaha R6 parts you'll need to rebuild a Yamaha R6 motor will vary according to the amount of wear on your engine.

 PRO TIP: Keep parts for individual cylinders together, and note the direction the parts were originally installed.
 This is important, as you'll want to reinstall parts in the cylinder they originally came from in the same direction.